 This circumstance is based on the fact that when a domain expires, it is automatically renewed at the registry (even without the registrant renewing it themselves).
 This is called the "auto-renew grace period".
 It basically is a measure to keep the domain safe, and give the registrant further chance to renew it after expiration, within the grace period.
 When the domain expires and enters the auto-renew grace period, it charges the registrar (us) for the automatic renewal.
 When the domain is then transferred within the auto-renew grace period (45 days after expiration), the recent renewal is cancelled, the losing registrar is refunded, and a year is taken off of the registration time period.
+Similarly, the losing registrar is refunded, and a year is taken off of the registration time period when a domain is renewed (does not expire), and then transferred within 45 days of renewal.
 Some registrars offer a refund to the customer in this circumstance, and some don't.
 As a policy, we do not offer refunds in this circumstance.

 The new registrar will still renew the domain when the transfer is completed.

 The net outcome, is that you will end up paying for two years of registration, and only get one.